Main Menu Theme

 - Gross Beat: Used to create a stuttering effect by automating volume patterns.
 This effect causes the sound to rapidly alternate between higher and lower levels.

-- Fruity Multiband Compressor + Parametric EQ 2, to take out the lows and highs.
-The sound is supposed to be ambient.
+- Parametric EQ 2: To take out the lows and highs.